se-edu/se-book/specifyingRequirements/useCases/introduction/text.md

 <p/>

 **<trigger for="modal:uml" trigger="click">UML</trigger> includes a diagram type called use case diagrams that can illustrate use cases of a system visually**, providing a visual ‘table of contents’ of the use cases of a system.
-In the example below, note how use cases are shown as ovals and user roles relevant to each use case are shown as stick figures.
+In the example below, note how use cases are shown as ovals and user roles relevant to each use case are shown as stick figures connected to the corresponding ovals.

 <modal title="**Unified Modeling Language (UML)**" id="modal:uml">
   <include src="../../../common/definitions.md#def-uml" />